ibm-cloud-docs/Cloudant/guides/design_document_management.md

 If MapReduce views must be altered independently of each other, place their definitions in separate design documents.

->   **Note**: This behaviour does not apply to Lucene search indexes.
+This behavior does not apply to Lucene search indexes.
 They can be altered within the same design document without invalidating other unchanged indexes in the same document.
+{: note}

 ![Illustration of Design Document version change](../images/DesDocMan02.png)